Adamits/tech-frontiers/README.md

 jupyter notebook
 ```

-This will launch an interface in your browser like this
+This will launch an interface in your browser similar to below

 ![select kernel](img/jupyter_homepage.png "Notebooks Home")

+Simply `Run` the notebook, and if you get no error messages - your environment is working!

 ## Data Science Course